YCHstudio/Lux/README.md

 }
 ```

-Now you're ready to takeoff.
+Now you're ready to use it.
 Start the program and use it.
 Enjoy :)

 ## Installation (via Building the program)